bs91/SimpleNEParser/README.md

 ### SimpleEmail.sent

-Use `SimpleEmail.sent` returns the value from the the Date header, this informs you of when the message was first sent.
+`SimpleEmail.sent` returns the value from the the Date header, this informs you of when the message was first sent.

 ```javascript